 The Community-Led Habitat Awards for Africa recognize inspiring habitat solutions from across the continent with the aim to advocate for the expansion of community-led housing.
-The Awards are a joint initiative by SDI, World Habitat and UrbaMonde implemented within the CoHabitat Network.
+The Awards are a joint initiative by SDI, World Habitat and UrbaMonde implemented through the CoHabitat Network.

 A call for contributions open to resident-led or grassroots organizations was issued in March 2019 across the SDI Network and beyond in three categories: Best Project, Best Partnership and Best Video Award.